graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 GraphQL subscriptions are a way to push data from the server to clients requesting real-time messages from the server.
-Subscriptions are similar to queries in that they specify a set of fields to be delivered to the client, but instead of immediately returning a single answer, a result is sent every time a particular event happens on the server.
+Subscriptions are similar to queries in that they specify a set of fields to be delivered to the client, but instead of immediately returning a single answer a result is sent every time a particular event happens on the server.

 In order to execute subscriptions you need a coordinator (that spawns connections) and a GraphQL object that can be resolved into a stream--elements of which will then be returned to the end user.
-The [juniper_subscriptions][juniper_subscriptions] crate provides a default connection implementation.
+The [`juniper_subscriptions`][juniper_subscriptions] crate provides a default connection implementation.
 Currently subscriptions are only supported on the `master` branch.
 Add the following to your `Cargo.toml`:
 ```toml
 [dependencies]